 - (9) a.
 Jill took it all, kit and caboodle - b.
-Jack walked to and fro - c.
+Jack walked to and fro

+- c.
 If I had my druthers, the party would be on Saturday. - d.
-The responses ran the gamut from brilliant to insane.
+I washed it until it was spic and span.

-While it's clear to most speakers of English what the phrases kit and caboodle, to and fro, have (one's) druthers, and run the gamut mean (respectively, "everything," "back and forth," "get one's way," and "varied as widely as possible"), hardly any speakers know what the words caboodle, fro, druthers, or gamut mean in these expressions (no one would ever say "Do you like John's druthers?" or "She made it clear she wanted the caboodle.").
+While it's clear to most speakers of English what the phrases kit and caboodle, to and fro, have (one's) druthers, and spic and span mean (respectively, 'everything', 'back and forth', 'get one's way' and 'clean'), hardly any speakers know what the words caboodle, fro, druthers, or spic mean in these expressions (no one would ever say "Do you like John's druthers?" or "She made it clear she wanted the caboodle.").
 Perhaps a guess can be made about the meaning of fro, since the phrase is so much like back and forth in structure and meaning: it seems like it must mean the same thing as forth.
 Yet, to and forth is nonsensical, and forth in other uses cannot be replaced by fro.
 Who ever heard of a knight going fro on a quest?
 Yet, fro, caboodle, etc. clearly are phonological words, shown by the fact that they can be pronounced, and are written, with spaces on either side.
 Essentially, what these examples show is that there can be phonological words which don't have a meaning associated with them at all, but only acquire meaning in conjunction with other phonological words.
-According to the OED definition, however, kit and caboodle is one "word," as it is a minimal unit of speech having a meaning.
+According to the OED definition, however, kit and caboodle is one 'word', as it is a minimal unit of speech having a meaning.
 Do you agree?

 It's not simply that there are some phonological words that have no meaning.
-There's an enormous class of expressions made up of several phonological words that do have meanings but whose meanings have nothing to do with the meaning of the whole expression.
-Consider the examples in 0:
+There's an enormous class of expressions made up of several different phonological words that do have meanings but whose meanings have nothing to do with the meaning of the whole expression.
+Consider the examples in (10):